d6lts/gradebook/README.txt

       iii.
 Exempt a student from the assignment, by checking the box.
 When this box is checked, the scores for the assignment are not used to calculate the student's grade. iv.
 Click 'Save All' to save the grade and return to the gradebook page.
+   d.
+Configure individual gradebook settings (such as default gradebook sort order) through the
+      Settings tab.
+Submodules may add additional per-gradebook settings through this form.
 4. If a student clicks on their grade, they are brought to a grade summary page, which includes the assignment data as well as any note provided by the teacher.
    A button at the bottom of this page brings the student back to the gradebook.